 What’s on the page Message from the CEO Read the full report Explore the summary below or read through the full report.
 Supporting resources

-Internet Matters today urges parents to speak to their kids about their digital life as often as they do their school life, as new research shows <strong>one out of six (16%)</strong> never or only rarely talk to their children about online safety issues.
+Internet Matters urges parents to speak to their kids about digital life, as research shows 1 in 6 never or rarely talk about online safety issues.

 We launched the new online money management hub to help parents address the issue of children’s online money management as they grow up in an increasingly cashless society.

-From talking about the value of money to setting up controls for in-app purchases, Meena shares her tips to help children develop good online money habits.
+Meena shares her tips to help children develop good online money habits.

 Sandra shares her insights on what works for her when it comes to helping her two daughters understand online currencies and what things cost online.

-As schools across the UK reopen, a new survey from Internet Matters reveals both the positive and negative impact remote learning has had on children’s wellbeing and self-esteem.
+A new survey from Internet Matters reveals both the positive and negative impact remote learning has had on children’s wellbeing and self-esteem.

 Sarah mum to Amber who has autism shares the important role the online world plays in her child’s daily life and offers tips for other parents.